unik-name/docs.unikname.network/docs/cli.md

 - `--no-check`: Allow sending tokens to an address that do not exists on chain yet.
 - `--fees-included`: Specify that the fees must be deducted from the amount.
 By default the fees are paid on top.
-- `--fee`: Specify a dynamic fee in satUNIK.
-Defaults to 100000000 satUNIK = 1 UNIK.
+- `--fee`: Specify a dynamic fee in satoUNIK.
+Defaults to 100000000 satoUNIK = 1 UNIK.
 - `--text`: Publicly motivate your tokens sending.
 This reason will be written on chain ​​forever.
 - `--[no]-text-check`: Check if user knows that this text will be readable publicly forever. (--no-text-check to bypass this check).